skinniderlab/skinniderlab.github.io/_pages/about.md

 <li><strong>Natural products:</strong> discovering new bacterial natural products with genomic and metabolomic datasets
 <li><strong>Low-data learning:</strong> developing machine learning approaches to learn from small chemical datasets
 </ul>

-# Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.